 A streetwear brand worth the hype.
 Most Prominent Co is founded by two inspirational women of colour and operate within a circular business model.
 Put simply, you send them your pre- loved clothes using a prepaid shipping label, they repurpose the garments and sell them with 15- 20% of the sale donated to a non- profit or organisation of your choosing.
 I love how inventive this is.
 Moreover, the brand is current, it features cool graphics and their slogan tees actually represents the cause they read: kill fast fashion.

-The Sora Life is a gorgeous lifestyle brand that sells multi-functional towels from 85% post- consumer plastic bottles.
-They are lightweight, compact, absorbent and can also be used as yoga mats- not to mention they are incredibly stylish.
+SORA is a gorgeous lifestyle brand that sells multi-functional towels from 85% post-consumer plastic bottles.
+They are lightweight, compact, absorbent, and can also be placed on top of yoga mats – not to mention they are incredibly stylish.
 The bottles are collected, cleaned and crushed into flakes which are made into pellets extruded into a yarn for the fabric to make the towels.
 It takes about 8 bottles to make each piece, so that’s 8 bottles your saving from littering the planet.
-Every part of the Sora Life business model is taken to account, the wrap that encases the towel is made from recycled wheat straws and even their business cards are fashioned from recycled paper.
+Every part of SORA’s business model is taken to account, the wrap that encases the towel is made from recycled wheat straws and even their business cards are fashioned from recycled paper.

 Proclaim is a nude lingerie brand challenging what the word nude entails.
 Their campaigns feature a cast of ethnically diverse women of all body types and caters to a shade of nude for each of them.
 As a woman of colour, I celebrated upon discovering Proclaim as it is often quite difficult for me to find my shade of nude on the high street.
 Not only are they inclusive, their bras are made from 100% post- consumer plastic bottles and are made in Los Angeles their factories adhering to strict Californian labour standards.